deepgram/web-next/content/blog/posts/diving-into-vue-3-reactivity-api/index.md

 ---
-title: Diving Into Vue 3 - The Reactivity API
+title: "Diving Into Vue 3 - The Reactivity API"
-description: Learn about reactivity in Vue 3 and how to use ref and reactive helpers
+description: "Learn about reactivity in Vue 3 and how to use ref and reactive helpers"
 date: 2022-02-18
 cover: https://res.cloudinary.com/deepgram/image/upload/v1644435060/blog/2022/02/diving-into-vue-3-reactivity-api/dive-into-vue-3%402x.jpg
 authors: